jedisct1/twice/README.md

 ### Encryption Notes

-- **Overhead:** Encryption adds 16 bytes per packet for the authentication tag
+- **Overhead:** All packets include a 16-byte authentication tag
-- **MTU:** When using encryption, the effective TUN MTU is automatically reduced by 16 bytes
+- **MTU:** The effective TUN MTU is always reduced by 16 bytes to account for the authentication tag
 - **Performance:** HiAE uses hardware AES acceleration when available (AES-NI on x86, ARM Crypto Extensions on ARM)
-- **Compatibility:** Both server and client must use the same key file, or both must run without encryption
+- **Compatibility:** Both server and client must use the same key file, or both must run without a key file

 ## Examples

-### Basic Setup (No Encryption)
+### Basic Setup (Authentication Only, No Encryption)

 **Server:**